Mitadru17/authenticator/README.md

 - Password-based login
 - Social login with Google, GitHub, and LinkedIn
 - JWT-based authentication with access and refresh tokens
+- Protected routes accessible only with valid JWT

 ## Prerequisites